 The release last week by the Greater Sydney Commission of city-wide draft plans mandating some measure of affordable housing in new developments is a step in the right direction.
-However, the target of 5-10% on rezoned land is too low to make a serious impact on the city's affordable housing shortage.
+However, the target of five to 10 percent on rezoned land is too low to make a serious impact on the city's affordable housing shortage.
 It must be more ambitious.

 Research highlights the central importance of affordable, stable housing to economic and social wellbeing.
 Yet, in Sydney, the lack of affordable housing has reached crisis point.
 Everyone from community housing providers to Commonwealth Treasury secretary John Fraser is pointing out that rising house prices are creating massive social and economic problems.